-Diving in Milford Sound: A mystical diving experience in New Zealand
+Diving in Milford Sound: A drysuit diving experience in New Zealand

-Arriving in Milford Sound, I was immediately floored by the incredible landscape that surrounded me.
-The view was mind blowing, but what was the diving going to be like?
+Arriving in Milford Sound, I was immediately floored by the incredible landscape.
 I’d heard so much about Milford Sound, including that it is one of the wettest places in the world!
 Typically, this is not an ideal scenario for diving; heavy rain equals runoff and poor visibility.
-But as I was quick to learn on arrival, this excessive amount of rainfall was the driving factor as to why diving in Milford is so incredible.
+But as I learned upon arrival, this excessive amount of rainfall was the driving factor as to why Milford’s diving is so incredible.

 Milford Sound deserves to be at the top of the list of the best dive sites in New Zealand.
 Not only does it have the most incredible and majestic topside scenery, but surprisingly it also hosts some of the most unique diving on the planet.
-I, for one, came for the topside scenery and walked away feeling like I’d just done “a one of a kind dive”.
+I, for one, came for the topside scenery and walked away feeling like I’d just done a one-of-a-kind dive.

 The Essentials: